How to benchmark Python code with pytest-benchmark

 benchmark: 4.0.0 (defaults: timer=time.perf_counter disable_gc=False min_rounds=5 min_time=0.000005 max_time=1.0 calibration_precision=10 warmup=False warmup_iterations=100000)

-rootdir: /usr/bencher/examples/python/pytest-benchmark
+rootdir: /usr/bencher/examples/python/pytest_benchmark

 plugins: benchmark-4.0.0